 Figure 2.1.
-The digits each digit, there is a next digit, namely the digit that comes next, in the clockwise direction, around the circle.
-A numeral is a string of digits.
+The digits fig:digits each digit, there is a next digit, namely the digit that comes next, in the clockwise direction, around the circle.
+A numeral is a string of digits. &lt;sup>13Shoenfield uses the term open [34, p.
+36]; it is faster to say than quantifier-free, but the meaning is not so obvious.
 Each digit of the numeral occupies a place in the numeral.
 The first place is the leftmost place; the last place, the rightmost.
 A numeral may not have 0 in the first place.
-12Shoenfield uses the term open [30, p.
-36]; it is faster to say, but the meaning is not so obvious.
 The numerals themselves have an ordering, in which the first numeral is 1.
 Given a numeral, we obtain the next numeral as follows.
 We replace the digit in the last place with its next digit in the circle.
 If this next digit is 0, then we also replace the digit in the next-to-last place of the numeral with its next digit in the circle.
 If this next digit is 0, then we replace the digit in the next place to the left with its next digit, and so on.
-If the digit in the first place becomes 0, then a new first place is added to the left, and the digit 1 is placed there.
+If the digit in the first place becomes 0 in this process, then a new first place is added to the left, and the digit 1 is placed there.
+Of course the reader knows all of this implicitly; the point is that it is much harder to write down than the definition of an $\in$ -formula.
 Perhaps the first numerals to arise historically, and the easiest to describe, are just strings of marks: I, II, III, IIII, and so on.
-We can define these by: - 1. is a numeral. - 2.
+We can define these strings by: - 1. is a numeral. - 2.
 If a string s is a numeral, then so is s.